FirelyTeam/firely-docs-firely-server/security/firely-auth/firely-auth-releasenotes.rst

 .. attention::

-    The current release, version 4.0 of Firely Auth, features new API capabilities, a redesigned user interface and enhanced SMART on FHIR capabilities.
+    The current release of Firely Auth, version 4.0, features new API capabilities, a redesigned user interface, and enhanced SMART on FHIR capabilities.
     With this release, Firely is deprecating support for any previous version of Firely Auth.
-It is recommended that all customers upgrade to the latest version..
+It is recommended that all customers upgrade to the latest version.

 .. note::